GuillaumeIsabelle/renq/README.md

 # renq
 Rename a sequence of file starting from a number and bring it to 1.

+## LIMITATION
+* you must copy paste the output into a script and run it.

 ##     ===SYNOPSIS===
 ```shell
 # renq [startNo] [endNo] [ext] ([pad] [mv cmd])